roncr/ng1-patterns-modal/README.md

         };
     }]);

+## Tasks

+To run the app, simply:

+    npm start

 #### Disclaimer

 This is a mini-project intended only as an example of the modal pattern.
 This project lacks of structure and good practices, it is not either a complete implementation of a modal manager component.